Frequently Asked Questions (FAQs)

 DOCUMENT PHONE CALLS

 If you call to discuss your financial aid, keep notes of the day that you called, with whom you spoke, and what was discussed.
-In our peak processing times during the summer and early fall, repeated phone calls and email requests can delay the processing of your aid.
+In our peak processing times during the summer and early fall and spring, repeated phone calls and email requests can delay the processing of your aid.
 Please do not be discouraged when you cannot immediately reach us.
 During peak time, we experience hundreds of phone calls and emails each day.
 We will respond to your as soon as possible.

 WHO SHOULD I CONTACT IF: